njleslu2021/hw6c-framework-noobs-team/README.md

 The frontend web-based GUI can be launched by navigating to the “/visualization” directory and running the “npm install” and “npm start” commands in the terminal.

-**Note: If you are encountering the "node: bad option: --openssl-legacy-provider" error when trying to run the frontend by using the "npm start" command, this is due to node version.
-You could either upgrading Node or remove the flag '--openssl-legacy-provider' in package.json. **
+**Note: If you are encountering the "node: bad option: --openssl-legacy-provider" error when trying to run the frontend by using the "npm start" command, this is due to Node version.
+You could either upgrading Node or remove the flag '--openssl-legacy-provider' in package.json.**

 # Framework Description